 The device is powered by combustion of various fuels to provide a burst of energy.
 So long as fuel remains in the tank, the device can function.
 A single pint of gas or oil, or a pound of gunpowder can grant 1 fuel unit.
 A vial of phlogiston provides 5 fuel units.

 For the purposes of energy sources, firearms and explosives use combustion, but use two ounces of gunpowder instead.
 You do not have to pay an additional cost with bombs, but must supply gunpowder and bullets (or pellets) for firearms.
 A device with the combustion engine gives as much sound as an explosive when it is used (usually muffled if inside a construct).
-Developed settlements familiar with firearms usually sell bullets and pellets already pre-packaged with gunpowder (increasing the cost of a bullet
+Developed settlements familiar with firearms usually sell bullets and pellets already pre-packaged with gunpowder (increasing the cost of a bullet).

 Special.
 Gunpowder is extremely efficient when it comes to firearms and explosives; a single fuel charge of a medium firearm or a single explosive consumes 2 ounces of gunpowder (or 1/8th a pound).
 This applies for light, medium, and heavy firearms of all rarities.
 When created for larger sizes, such as gnome-sized explosives, or cannons and ballistae (larger-than-normal firearms and crossbows, respectively), account for the changes appropriately (referring to the chart above).